Intermittent Fasting Cheat Day

-However, even in intermittent fasting, you might want to veer off the norm at one time or the other.
+However, even in intermittent fasting, you might want to veer off the norm at one time or another.

-Consequently, the question begs, can you accomplish an intermittent fasting cheat day while still maintaining your weight loss or healthy living objectives?
+Consequently, the question is, can you accomplish an intermittent fasting cheat day while maintaining your weight loss or healthy living objectives?

 Once you are clear about why you want to cheat on intermittent fasting, you need to do it right without compromising your objectives.

 Reasons That Would Lead To An Intermittent Fasting Cheat Day

 There are various legitimate reasons you would wish to indulge in a cheat day while on an intermittent fasting regimen.

 1. You may want to boost your metabolism after a calorie deficit.

 Every time you lose weight, your metabolism slows down, and one of the best strategies to speed up your metabolism is to take a diet break and eat high-calorie foods.

 2. You might want to indulge in a cheat day to avoid hunger pangs and food deprivation, which is especially important if you are new to an intermittent fasting program.